Are you curious about the term ‘Value bet’ or ‘Value betting,’ but aren’t sure what it means or how to use it to your advantage in sports betting?

 Expected Value (EV) Explained

-Expected value (EV) is a key concept in value betting, as it helps bettors identify opportunities where betting odds are in their favour.
+Expected Value (EV) is a key concept in value betting, as it helps bettors identify opportunities where the odds are in their favour.
 For any bet you place, expected value can be summarised as follows:

-In essence, a value bet is one where the expected value is positive or “plus EV”, meaning the bettor stands to gain more over the long run than they would lose.
+In essence, a value bet is one where the expected value is positive (“plus EV”), meaning the bettor stands to gain more over the long run than they would lose.

 How to Calculate EV

-Expected value (EV) is calculated by multiplying the real life probability of an outcome by the amount of the potential payout, and then subtracting the probability of losing multiplied by the amount wagered, as follows:
+Expected Value (EV) is calculated by multiplying the real-life probability of an outcome by the potential payout, and then subtracting the probability of losing multiplied by the amount wagered, as follows:

-Expected Value = (Decimal win probability x Profit per bet) – (Decimal loss probability x Loss per bet).
+Expected Value = (Decimal win probability × Profit per bet) – (Decimal loss probability × Loss per bet).

-I’ll show you how to use this formula using examples.
+I’ll show you how to use this formula with examples.

 Example 1: +EV bet

-If a bettor places a £100 bet on a team to win at odds of 3.0, and the bettor believes the team has a 50% chance of winning, the potential payout for the bet would be:
+If a bettor places a £100 bet on a team to win at odds of 3.0, believing the team has a 50% chance of winning, the potential payouts would be:

 - Lose: -£100

-In this example, the expected value of the bet is £50, which means that the bettor can expect to make a profit of £50 for every £100 staked by placing bets of this type over the long run.
-Therefore the expected ROI is 50%.
+In this example, the expected value of the bet is £50, meaning the bettor can expect to make a profit of £50 for every £100 staked over the long run.
+Therefore, the expected ROI is 50%.

 Example 2: 0 EV bet

-If a bettor places a £100 bet on a team to win at odds of 2.0, and the bettor believes the team has a 50% chance of winning, the potential payout for the bet would be:
+If a bettor places a £100 bet on a team to win at odds of 2.0, believing the team has a 50% chance of winning, the payouts would be:

 - Lose: -£100

-In this example, the expected value of the bet is £0, which means that the bettor can expect to break even by placing bets of this kind over the long run.
-Therefore the expected ROI is 0%.
+In this case, the expected value is £0, meaning the bettor would break even over the long run.
+The expected ROI is 0%.

 Example 3: -EV bet

-For example, if a bettor places a £100 bet on a team to win at odds of 1.8, and the bettor believes the team has a 50% chance of winning, the potential payout for the bet would be:
+If a bettor places a £100 bet on a team to win at odds of 1.8, believing the team has a 50% chance of winning, the payouts would be:

 - Lose: -£100

-In this example, the expected value of the bet is -£0, which means that the bettor can expect to lose £10 for every £100 staked by placing bets of this kind over the long run.
-Therefore the expected ROI is -10%.
+Here, the expected value of the bet is -£10, meaning the bettor would lose £10 for every £100 staked over the long run.
+The expected ROI is -10%.

 The Importance of the True Win Probability

-Without knowing the true win probability of an event occurring, bettors can’t determine what the fair odds should be or accurately assign an expected value (EV) to their bets.
+Without knowing the true win probability of an event, bettors can’t accurately determine fair odds or calculate the expected value (EV) of their bets.

-Calculating the fair odds of a sports event is a huge challenge.
-Most bettors fail to consistently get it right.
+Calculating the fair odds for sports events is extremely challenging — most bettors fail to consistently get it right.

-The Betfair exchange odds are considered the most reliable benchmark for determining a fair price, backed by mathematical evidence.
-Typically, the correct price for an outcome can be found between the Back and Lay odds of a well-formed market, such as the Match Odds for Premier League games.
-In general, the true price is closer to the Back price than the Lay price, although this may vary depending on the specific market and circumstances.
-By comparing their own odds to the Betfair exchange odds, bettors can gain a better understanding of the value in their bets and potentially find profitable opportunities.
+Betfair Exchange odds are considered the most reliable benchmark for determining a fair price, backed by strong mathematical evidence.
+Typically, the correct price can be found between the Back and Lay odds of a well-formed market, such as the Match Odds for Premier League games.
+Generally, the true price lies closer to the Back price, although this can vary depending on the market and situation.
+By comparing bookmaker odds to Betfair Exchange odds, bettors can better assess the value in their bets and spot profitable opportunities.

 Analysing Your Performance

-To estimate your potential sports betting profitability and determine the expected value of your betting strategy, it is essential to build a large dataset of past betting results.
-Provided you have this, you can begin to make assertions about your performance.
+To estimate your potential profitability and determine the expected value (EV) of your betting strategy, you need a large dataset of past betting results.
+Once you have built a meaningful sample size, you can begin making reliable assertions about your performance.

-For example, let’s say your betting strategy has consistently generated a return on investment (ROI) of +5% over a large sample of bets.
-If you were to place more bets totalling £100,000 in the future, you can predict that you will earn 5% x £100,000 = £5,000 based on your historical performance.
+For example, if your betting strategy has consistently produced a return on investment (ROI) of +5% across a large number of bets, you could reasonably expect that staking £100,000 would yield a £5,000 profit based on historical results.

-Even if you have a winning betting strategy, poor bankroll management can quickly wipe out your profits.
-A common approach to bankroll management is to use a percentage of your overall bankroll for each bet.
-For example, if you have a bankroll of £10,000 and use a 2% unit size, your stake size for each bet would be £200.
-This helps to protect your bankroll and prevent large losses from bad variance.
+Even if you have a profitable betting strategy, poor bankroll management can wipe out your profits.
+A common approach is to stake a small, fixed percentage of your bankroll on each bet — for instance, 2% per wager if you have a £10,000 bankroll (resulting in £200 stakes).
+This helps to protect against heavy losses during inevitable losing streaks.

 Why Do Value Bets Occur?

-Value bets occur because bookmakers and betting markets do not always set odds that accurately reflect the true probability of an outcome.
-In other words, bookmakers or betting exchanges sometimes offer odds that are more, or less, favourable than the true probability of the outcome, creating opportunities for bettors to identify value bets.
+Value bets occur because bookmakers and betting markets don’t always set odds that perfectly reflect the true probability of an outcome.
+In other words, bookmakers or betting exchanges sometimes offer odds that are better or worse than the true probability, creating opportunities for value betting.

-There are several reasons why bookmakers may not be perfectly efficient at setting odds.
-For example:
+There are several reasons why bookmakers may not set perfectly efficient odds.
+These include:

-- Public Opinion: Bookmakers can be influenced by public opinion or media coverage, which can cause them to overvalue or undervalue certain teams or players.
+- Public Opinion: Bookmakers can be influenced by public sentiment or media coverage, leading to overpriced or underpriced odds on certain teams or players.

-- Betting volumes: Bookmakers may be forced to adjust their odds based on the volume and direction of bets placed by their customers, which can cause the odds to move away from their true probability.
+- Betting Volumes: Bookmakers often adjust odds based on the volume and direction of bets, which can push odds away from their true value.

-It’s important to note that the vast majority of odds offered by bookmakers would produce a negative (minus EV) result, as the bookmaker specialises in maintaining an “edge” (advantage).
-In contrast, the average odds available on a betting exchange are typically more accurate, resulting in a fair betting environment where the bettor is neither at an advantage nor a disadvantage on average.
+It’s important to understand that most bookmaker odds will produce a negative expected value (minus EV), since bookmakers embed a margin into their prices.
+In contrast, betting exchange odds are typically more accurate, creating a fair environment where the bettor is neither advantaged nor disadvantaged on average.

 See how I broke exactly even from over 270 random football bets on Betfair.